microsoft/AcademicContent/Workshop/19. Blockchain on Azure/Blockchain on Azure HOL.md

 	truffle deploy
 	```

 The contract is now present in the blockchain and waiting for its ```sendCoin``` function to be called to transfer funds.
-All we lack is a mechanism for calling that function.
-In the next exercise, you will close the loop by using a Node.js app to execute the contract.
+All we lack is a mechanism for calling that function using RPC.
+In the next exercise, you will close the loop by using a Node.js app to invoke the contract.

 <a name="Exercise6"></a>
 ## Exercise 6: Deploy an app that uses the contract ##

 Smart contracts are designed to be used by applications that use the blockchain for secure transactions.
-In this exercise, you will create a Node.js app that uses the "myCoin" contract and then run it to broker an exchange of My Coin currency — specifically, to transfer funds from the coinbase account to your own account (Account 1).
+In this exercise, you will create a Node.js app that uses the "myCoin" contract and then run it to broker an exchange of My Coin currency — specifically, to transfer funds from the coinbase account to the account you created in [Exercise 2](#Exercise2) (Account 1).
 The app will use a library named [web3.js](https://github.com/ethereum/web3.js/), which wraps the Ethereum RPC API and dramatically simplifies code for interacting with smart contracts.
 Note that there are also web3 libraries available for other languages, including Java and Python.

 1. In a terminal or PowerShell window, use the following command to create a directory named "use-contract" in the location of your choice: